casadoj/EFAS_skill/notebook/README.md

     * *brier_weighted*: the total probability matrix is the weighted mean of the models, where each model gets a weight relative to its probabilistic skill, measured in terms of Brier score.

 In any case, the result is a new set of NetCDF files (one for station) that contains matrixes of hits, misses and false alarms for every combination of the criteria.

+## 5 Selection of reporting points

+The notebook [*5_select_points.ipynb*](https://github.com/casadoj/EFAS_skill/blob/main/notebook/5_select_points.ipynb) does a selection of reporting points based on the correlation between the reanalysis discharge time series.
+The selection is done on a catchment basis.
+From every pair of reporting points with a Spearman correlation coefficient larger than a given value, either the upstream or downstream one is kept depending on the value of the attribute `upstream` in the configuration file.

+As a result, the notebook generates a folder for each catchment with a series of plots (hydrograph with flood events, correlation matrix, maps of reporting points...), a CSV file with the original and selected number of reporting points and observed events, and a PARQUET file with the table of attributes of the selected reporting points.

+## 6 Compute skill

+## 7 Summarize results